-No parking is allowed at any time along the side of Churchill Drive (subject to fine).
+No parking is allowed at any time along the side of Churchill Drive or in non parking zones marked by signs in any other park entrance area, such as along Glendenning (subject to fine).
 Only park in designated parking stalls in any portion of Mount Douglas Park.
 The beach lot has a lot of spots - we recommend this as the primary parking location if you must drive to the park.

 - Respect plants, wildlife and private property.

 - Keep our parks and trails clean – follow a pack it in, pack it out philosphy.
 If needed, put litter in the waste containers.
 Do not dispose trash or throw animal waste bags to the side of the trails.